 Harborside owns and operates the Production Campus in Salinas, California, which enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.
+Harborside also operates the Sublime manufacturing/distribution facility in Oakland, California, which produces consumer packaged products that are sold and shipped to other licensed retailers and distributors throughout the state of California.

-The Company also owns the "Harborside", "Harborside Farms", "Harborside Farms Reserve" and "KEY" brands.
-California is the largest adult-use cannabis market in the U.S. As of July 2, 2021, as a result of the Sublime Acquisition, the Company also owns the "Fuzzies" brand.
+The Company also owns the "Harborside", "Harborside Farms", "Harborside Farms Reserve", "KEY", "Sublime" and "Fuzzies" brands.
+California is the largest adult-use cannabis market in the U.S.